-Government Jobs in Maryland with H-1B Sponsorship
+Government H-1B Sponsorship Jobs in Maryland

-Maryland's government sector draws H-1B sponsors from federal agencies, defense contractors, and public health institutions concentrated around the Washington D.C. metro corridor.
+Maryland's government sector draws H-1B visa sponsors from federal agencies, defense contractors, and public health institutions concentrated around the Washington D.C. metro corridor.
 Employers in Bethesda, Rockville, Silver Spring, and Baltimore regularly file H-1B petitions for roles in cybersecurity, biomedical research, public health, and IT systems, making Maryland one of the more active states for government-sector H-1B sponsorship.

-See All Government Jobs
+Find Government Jobs

 Overview

-Open Jobs190+
+Open Jobs102+

-Work Type96% On-site
+Work Type98% On-site

 Top LocationBaltimore, MD